bbbburns/goodreads-to-obsidian/README.md

 4. Export your books to CSV under My Books (think of sample book format)
 6. Run `whatever this sript is`
 7. Optionally, build some books dashboard
-8. Add new books with this other great plugin `link`
+8. Add new books with this other great plugin [Obsidian Book Search](https://github.com/anpigon/obsidian-book-search-plugin)

 ## Why would I want this?
 If you're planning to do all future book reviews in a private Obsidian vault, but have a bunch of book `read` data that you want to bring with you.